MaciejWorwa/WFRP_2ed_Battle/README.md

 3. **Automatic Unit Selection**: Units are selected in initiative order.
 4. **Friendly Fire**: Enables attacking allied units.
 5. **Automatic Dice Rolls**: Disable to allow players to use physical dice; manual outcomes can then be entered.
+6. **Include Fear Mechanics**: When enabled, the mechanics of Fear and Terror are applied.
-6. **Automatic Combat**: Actions for all units are automated, preventing manual movement when enabled.
+7. **Automatic Combat**: Actions for all units are automated, preventing manual movement when enabled.